 - 3.3.1 Purpose(s) and Objectives of the Project - 3.3.1.1 The Applicant shall provide information on the purpose(s) and objectives of the Project, and describe the environmental benefits of the Project and scenarios with and without the Project. - 3.3.2 Details of the Project - 3.3.2.1 The Applicant shall indicate the nature and status of project decision(s) for which the EIA study is undertaken.
-The Applicant shall describe the proposed land uses, layout, scale, size, design and operational mode, processes, treatment technologies, facilities, construction methods, sequence of construction works, access arrangements and other major activities involved in the Project, using diagrams, plans and/or maps as necessary.
-The export of surplus electricity to power grid and processes of biogas generation, storage, utilization, processing and transmission, if applicable, shall be clearly described.
+The Applicant shall describe the proposed land uses, siting, alignment, size, design, construction methods, sequence of construction works, access arrangements and other major activities involved in the Project, using diagrams, plans and/or maps as necessary.
 The estimated duration of the construction phase and operational phase of the Project together with the programme within these phases shall be given.
 The land taken by the Project site(s), construction sites and any associated access arrangements, auxiliary facilities and landscaping areas shall be shown on a scaled map.
-The uses of the Project shall be described and the different land use areas shall be demarcated as appropriate. - 3.3.3 Background and History of the Project - 3.3.3.1 The Applicant shall provide information on the site location and site history of the Project, interactions with other projects, and the consideration of different development options, taking into account the principles of avoidance, minimizing and control of adverse environmental impacts, including layout, scale, size, design and operational mode, processes, treatment technologies, facilities, construction methods, sequence of construction works and access arrangements for the Project.
+The uses of the Project shall be described and the different land use areas shall be demarcated as appropriate.

+- 3.3.3 Background and History of the Project - 3.3.3.1 The Applicant shall provide information on the site location and site history of the Project, interactions with other projects, and the consideration of different development options, taking into account the principles of avoidance, minimizing and control of adverse environmental impacts.
+The options might include siting, alignment, size, design, construction methods, sequence of construction works and access arrangements for the Project.
 The key reasons for selecting the preferred development option(s) and the part environmental factors played in the selection shall be described.
 The main environmental impacts of different development options shall be compared with those of the Project and with the likely future environmental conditions in the absence of the Project.